Select country set

 Summary

 Cortisol is the most abundant circulating steroid and the major glucocorticoid secreted by the adrenal cortex.
 Cortisol is physiologically effective in blood pressure maintenance and anti-inflammatory activity.
 It is also involved in calcium absorption, gluconeogenesis as well as the secretion of gastric acid and pepsin.
-Measurement of blood cortisol levels can be used as an indicator of adrenal function and the differential diagnosis of Addison's and Cushing's diseases as well as adrenal hyperplasia and carcinoma.
+It is increased under stress situations, physical exercise and external administration of ACTH.
+Measurement of cortisol levels in general can be used as an indicator of adrenal function and the differential diagnosis of Addison's and Cushing's deseases as well as adrenal hyperplasia and carcinoma.
+Most circulating cortisol is bound to cortisol binding globulin or transcortin and albumin.
+The free cortisol, which is considered the active part of blood, is about 1-2%.
+In the absence of appreciable amounts of the cortisol binding proteins in saliva, salivary cortisol is considered to be free and shows a diurnal rhythm with the highest levels in the morning and the lowest levels at night.

 Summary References (7)